kustomzone/braver-core/README.md

 [Join Braver on Discord](https://discord.gg/XMAyYA4)

-Braver Core is a set of changes, APIs, and scripts used for customizing Chromium to make Brave.
+Braver Core is a set of changes, APIs, and scripts used for customizing Chromium to make Braver.